Magazine: A Brief History of Gambling Laws in the UK

-Online gambling in the UK is regulated under the 2005 Gambling Act (amended in 2014) that allows for the legal provision of certain forms of interactive betting, including online sports betting, casino games, and bingo, provided that players are over the age of 18.
+Online gambling in the UK is regulated under the 2005 Gambling Act (amended in 2014) which allows for the legal provision of certain forms of interactive betting, including online sports betting, casino games, and bingo, provided that players are over the age of 18.

 It is there to prevent players from being taken advantage of by unscrupulous operators as well as unfair terms, practices and wagering requirements.

 Ancient Gambling Acts and Laws

 Gambling is as old as time and while the current Gambling Act was introduced in 2005, there have been laws governing gambling in the UK for centuries.

 But under the reign on his daughter, Queen Elizabeth I, the first gaming act in the UK was passed by parliament and the first state lottery was held in England on 11 January 1569.

 The lottery was designed to raise money for the royal coffers so that England could shore up its ailing coastal defences.

 By 1760 betting on the horses had become a popular pastime among the aristocracy and the government turned a blind eye to their activities, but it was still a criminal act that was enforced among the lower classes.

 In 1739 and 1745 Gaming Acts were introduced that banned wagers on a wide variety of pub games, including darts and roulette.

-The Betting and Gaming Act 1960 and beyond
+The Betting and Gaming Act 1960 and Beyond

 But that all changed with a British Act of Parliament, passed on 1 September 1960, which legalised certain forms of gambling, allowing for the wager of small sums of money in games of skill such as bridge.